Vox amPlug AC30 Review

 Ease of use

 The unit couldn’t be easier to understand: plug it into your guitar and connect speakers or headphones.
 Depending on your type of guitar you may find it awkward to adjust the controls while playing.
 If you have a strat style guitar or any other guitar with the jack on the face of the body, you will find it easy as the unit will sit at a convenient angle.
-For most other guitars with the jack on the side of the body, the unit will be out of view from normal seated/standing position.
+For most other guitars with the jack on the side of the body, the unit will be out of view from a normal seated/standing position.
 This means you will need to flip your guitar over to adjust the controls.
 It’s a minor inconvenience and once you have your tone set up the way you like it you won’t need to worry about it anymore.
 The amPlug provides you with a very simple sound.
 As there are no effects to tweak, you simply adjust the tone and gain settings to your liking and you’re good to go.
-This means you won’t need to spend much time fiddling around with settings as there’s only three dials to adjust.
+This means you won’t need to spend much time fiddling around with settings as there are only three dials to adjust (shown in photo below).

 The Vox amPlug AC30 aims to simulate Vox’s AC30 guitar amps.
 If you’re unfamiliar with the amp, think of Brian May’s tone from any Queen track.
 Vox boast having 100% analog circuitry in the amPlugs so if you aren’t a fan of digital modelling technology, you might prefer this.
 The tone is excellent quality given the size of the unit.
 It definitely gives across the AC30 style sound but if you own the real amp, don’t expect too much.
 Keep in mind that the unit is mainly used for silent practice and while you could easily use it for recording, don’t expect amazing quality tone.
 The AC30 doesn’t have enough gain for metal tones which is why there are different versions suited to different styles.
 If you’re after a high gain setting for metal you will be better off with the Metal version.
-Likewise, if you mostly play lead, the Joe Satriani version may suit you better.
+Likewise, if you mostly play lead, the Lead version may suit you better.
 All amPlugs have roughly the same features and quality so you should simply choose the version that suits you best.
 I personally found that the AC30 was great for rhythm parts and had plenty of gain for a simple rock tone.
 When changing to lead I felt I needed a bit more gain as the tone was a bit thin for my liking.
 But every player will have different preferences with tone so don’t be put off by this.

 The unit is made of plastic which means it’s very possible to break it.
 It would have been nice to see a version made out of metal however this would have pushed the cost up.
 The main thing to keep in mind is that you need to be careful when sitting your guitar down if the unit is plugged in.
 If you’ve ever damaged a guitar lead when sitting a guitar down, you need to be extra careful when the amPlug is plugged in.
 As long as you keep in mind that the unit is made of plastic and can break if treated poorly, you won’t have any trouble with it.
 The quality of the sound and the unit is excellent as will be fine for home use.
 You wouldn’t take it to band practice or gigs anyway so you shouldn’t need to worry about whether it will last or not.